JanMP/meteor-css-error/README.md

 # meteor-css-error

 The css file from react-virtualized (/imports/ui/broken.css) causes an error in minify-css-postcss.
-The Culprit is the last line (the comment).
+The culprit is the last line (the comment).